open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ### Get Baggage Item

-Gets a value for the specified name in the `CorrelationContext` of the associated `SpanContext` shim or null if none exists.
+Gets a value for the specified name in the `Baggage` of the associated `SpanContext` shim or null if none exists.

 ### Set Baggage Item

-Creates a newly associated `SpanContext` shim object with a new `CorrelationContext` containing the specified name/value pair.
+Creates a newly associated `SpanContext` shim object with a new `Baggage` containing the specified name/value pair.

 ### Set Tag